See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming

-We first formalize how demonstrations are represented as skill parts (i.e., conditioned skills) and how these are executed and switched during task execution.
-Let $\text{Parts}^T=\{s_{(1)},\dots,s_{(M)}\}$ be the set of saved skill parts for task $T$, each \textit{skill part} is created based on a single demonstration and optionally finetuned with recorded execution trials, in total of $R \in \mathbb{N}$ trajectories.
-The $i$-th skill part $s_i$ is a quartet:
+We represent a task by a task-graph $G$ consisting of a set of \textit{skill parts} $\text{Parts}^T=\{s_{1},\dots,s_{M}\}$ connected at \textit{decision states}.
+Each skill part $s_i$ is created based on a single demonstration and optionally refined with $R \in \mathbb{N}$ execution rollouts of this demonstration.
+The $i$-th skill part $s_i$ is a tuple: